 Cal Poly Mock Trial

 Interested in law?
 Thinking about law school?
-Looking to be a part of a fun extra-curricular activity?
-Every year, 600 teams of college students travel from across America to argue a fictitious legal case in front of real judges, as part of College Mock Trial.
-This is a unique opportunity to get hands-on experience in preparing and arguing a case.
+Looking to be a part of a fun extracurricular activity?
+Every year, 600 teams of college students travel from across America to argue a fictitious legal case in front of real judges as part of College Mock Trial.
+Students from all majors can participate as either attorneys or witnesses in a unique opportunity to learn how to prepare and present a court case.
+Our teams travel all over California and beyond to compete during Fall and Winter quarters.
+Fall quarter is perfect for those wanting to first try Mock Trial as it is a casual invitational tournament season.
+Winter quarter is a competitive tournament season divided into three escalating tournaments: Regionals, Opening Round Championship Series (ORCS), and Nationals.
 Cal Poly first started sending teams to regional Mock Trial competitions during the 2006-07 academic year.
-In 2017, our A-team earned a spot to compete at the national tournament.
+In both 2017 and 2022, our A-team earned a spot to compete at the national tournament.

 Opportunities to Participate